Innovation districts like Melbourne's could help chart our course out of crisis

-The underlying MID action plan identifies so-called "innovation streets and spaces" to provide "test and engagement sites".
+The underlying MID opportunities plan identifies so-called “innovation streets and spaces” to provide “test and engagement sites”.
 These are designated areas for testing new ideas and practices in a real-life urban context.

 The City of Melbourne has used these sites for some trials of emerging technologies.
 Examples include 5G technology and sensor technology to capture micro-climate data that can be used to inform walkers about routes with comfortable temperatures.